s1113950/codeSync/README.md

     remote_dir = /app
     remote_addr = server

+Additionally, you can set file types to ignore by adding the attribute below:

+`ignore_filetypes = .so*`

+You can also comma-delimit them to add multiple:

+`ignore_filetypes = .so*,.cpp`

+This is useful if you have embedded c++ code in your project and the machine you're syncing to isn't the same type of machine as the one you're developing on.

 where remote_port is optional, and `server` could be an alias set in your ~/.ssh/config